 -Hadcal (hadron calorimeter).
-Instead of the ALPOM2 hadron calorimeter (Fig. 7), it is planned to use the ZDC of the BM@N setup (Fig. 8) in order to increase acceptance of detecting scattering particles and improve angle resolution at small angles.
+Instead of the ALPOM2 hadron calorimeter (Fig. 10), it is planned to use the ZDC of the BM@N setup (Fig. 11) in order to increase acceptance of detecting scattering particles and improve angle resolution at small angles.
+Now the hadcal of the BM@N setup was installed at the beam line, see Fig. 12.